GreenSpirit Rewilding Event – Speaker

 Sophie Yeo

 What did the landscape look like, before humans took over?
-Join Sophie Yeo for a talk on the deep history of nature, and the lessons that we can learn from the past when it comes to rewilding, restoring and farming.
+Sophie Yeo will talk about the deep history of nature, and the lessons that we can learn from the past when it comes to rewilding, restoring and farming.
 She will consider what we can learn from our ancestors about our place in the landscape, both ecologically and spiritually, and, what it means to forge a connection to our surroundings at a time when religious and folk beliefs are waning.
+Sophie will join us by zoom on the Friday evening for a short introduction to her ideas.
+The main talk on the Saturday morning will be pre-recorded, exclusively given for this event by Sophie, who is unable to be with us in person.

 Biography